based on Reviews

 incense

-The resin of the Boswellia species has been used as incense in religious and cultural ceremonies and in medicine since ancient times.
-Boswellia serrata is a medium to large branched tree of the family Burseraceae (genus Boswellia) that grows in dry mountainous regions of India, North Africa and the Middle East.
-Oleo-gum resin is taken from the incision on the tree trunk and then kept in a specially made bamboo basket to remove the oil content and solidify the resin.
-After processing, the gum resin is sorted according to taste, color, shape and size.
-In India, the states of Andhra Pradesh, Gujarat, Madhya Pradesh, Jharkhand and Chhattisgarh are the main source of Boswellia serrata.
-The oleo-gum resins contain 30-60% resin, 5-10% essential oils soluble in organic solvents and the rest is polysaccharides.
+The resin of the Boswellia species has long been used as incense in religious and cultural ceremonies and in medicine.
+Boswellia serrata is a medium to large branched tree in the Burseraceae family (genus Boswellia) that grows in dry, mountainous regions of India, North Africa, and the Middle East.
+Oleo-gum resin is extracted from the incision on the tree trunk and then stored in a specially made bamboo basket to remove the oil content and solidify the resin.
+After processing, the gum resin is sorted according to flavor, color, shape, and size.
+In India, the states of Andhra Pradesh, Gujarat, Madhya Pradesh, Jharkhand, and Chhattisgarh are the main sources of Boswellia serrata.
+The oleo-gum resins contain 30–60% resin, 5–10% essential oils soluble in organic solvents, and the remainder consists of polysaccharides.
 Gum resin extracts of Boswellia serrata have been traditionally used in folk medicine for centuries to treat various chronic inflammatory diseases.
-The resinous part of Boswellia serrata possesses monoterpenes, diterpenes, triterpenes, tetracyclic triterpenic acids and four major pentacyclic triterpenic acids, i.e. β-boswellic acid, acetyl-β-boswellic acid, 11-keto-β-boswellic acid and acetyl-11-keto-β-boswellic acid, which are responsible for inhibiting pro-inflammatory enzymes.
+The resinous part of Boswellia serrata contains monoterpenes, diterpenes, triterpenes, tetracyclic triterpenic acids, and four major pentacyclic triterpenic acids: β-boswellic acid, acetyl-β-boswellic acid, 11-keto-β-boswellic acid, and acetyl-11-keto-β-boswellic acid, which are responsible for inhibiting pro-inflammatory enzymes.
 Of these four boswellic acids, acetyl-11-keto-β-boswellic acid is the most potent inhibitor of 5-lipoxygenase, an enzyme responsible for inflammation.
 Source: https://pubmed.ncbi.nlm.nih.gov/22457547/

-Gum resins extracted from trees of the Burseraceae family (Boswellia sp.) are important components of frankincense.
+Gum resins, extracted from trees of the Burseraceae family (Boswellia sp.), are important components of frankincense.
 Gum resins have been shown to possess anti-inflammatory and antineoplastic effects.
-Essential oil prepared by distillation of gum resin traditionally used for aromatherapy has also been shown to exhibit tumor cell-specific antiproliferative and proapoptotic activities.
+Essential oil produced by distillation of gum resin traditionally used for aromatherapy has also been shown to exhibit tumor cell-specific antiproliferative and proapoptotic activities.
 The aim of the following study was to optimize the conditions for the production of Boswellea sacra essential oil with the highest biological activity in inducing tumor cell-specific cytotoxicity and suppressing aggressive tumor phenotypes in human breast cancer cells.

-Further data showed that frankincense, pine needle and geranium essential oils induced apoptosis but did not affect cell cycle progression.
+Further data showed that frankincense, pine needle, and geranium essential oils induced apoptosis but did not affect cell cycle progression.
 Consistent with the in vitro activities, frankincense essential oil was effective in inhibiting tumor growth and inducing tumor cell apoptosis in a human breast cancer mouse model.
-Furthermore, these 3 essential oils modulated the activity of the AMPK/mTOR signaling pathway.
-In conclusion, the present study demonstrated that frankincense, pine needle and geranium essential oils were involved in BC cell progression possibly via the AMPK/mTOR pathway.
+Furthermore, these three essential oils modulated the activity of the AMPK/mTOR signaling pathway.
+In summary, the present study demonstrates that frankincense, pine needle, and geranium essential oils were involved in BC cell progression, possibly via the AMPK/mTOR pathway.
 Source: https://pubmed.ncbi.nlm.nih.gov/29115548/

-Gum resins of Boswellia species, also known as frankincense, are used as a major ingredient in Ayurvedic and Chinese medicine to treat a variety of health problems.
+Gum resins from Boswellia species, also known as frankincense, are used as a primary ingredient in Ayurvedic and Chinese medicine to treat a variety of health problems.
 Both chemical frankincense extracts and essential oils prepared from gum resins of Boswellia species exhibit antineoplastic activity and have been investigated as potential anticancer agents.
-The objectives of the following study are to identify optimal conditions for the production of frankincense essential oil that possesses potent antitumor activity and to evaluate the activity in both cultured human pancreatic cancer cells and a mouse cancer model.
+The objectives of the following study are to identify optimal conditions for the production of frankincense essential oil, which possesses potent antitumor activity, and to evaluate its activity in both cultured human pancreatic cancer cells and a mouse cancer model.

-The following study examines the effects of frankincense essential oil and its main components, limonene and α-pinene, on sleep and stress.
-The effects on plasma levels of corticosterone and glutathione (GSH) as well as on sleep and wake behavior were investigated in sleep-deprived rats.
-The frankincense essential oil was applied to the skin as a vehicle after dilution in jojoba oil, i.e. applied topically.
-Frankincense essential oil, at a dilution of 1/1000, significantly reduced corticosterone levels (p < 0.05) and resulted in a significant reduction in plasma glutathione levels.
-The concentrations of products of oxidative metabolites were reduced by the frankincense.
-In sleep-deprived rats, frankincense oil enhanced sleep without rapid eye movements.
-Improvement of sleep and reduction of stress by frankincense essential oil is suggested by this study.
+The following study investigated the effects of frankincense essential oil and its main constituents, limonene and α-pinene, on sleep and stress.
+The effects on plasma levels of corticosterone and glutathione (GSH), as well as on sleep and wakefulness, were investigated in sleep-deprived rats.
+The frankincense essential oil was applied to the skin after dilution in jojoba oil as a vehicle. d.hApplied topically.
+Frankincense essential oil, at a dilution of 1/1000, significantly reduced corticosterone levels (p < 0.05) and led to a significant reduction in plasma glutathione levels.
+Concentrations of oxidative metabolite products were reduced by frankincense.
+In sleep-deprived rats, frankincense oil enhanced non-rapid eye movement sleep.
+This study suggests that frankincense essential oil improves sleep and reduces stress.
 Source: https://pubmed.ncbi.nlm.nih.gov/31582666/

-Traditionally, ylang-ylang (Cananga odorata) has been used to treat malaria, stomach problems, asthma, gout and rheumatism.
-Many phytochemical studies have now identified the components contained in the essential oils of ylang ylang, including monoterpenes, sesquiterpenes and phenylpropanoids.
+Ylang-ylang (Cananga odorata) has traditionally been used to treat malaria, stomach problems, asthma, gout, and rheumatism.
+Numerous phytochemical studies have now identified the constituents contained in ylang-ylang essential oils, including monoterpenes, sesquiterpenes, and phenylpropanoids.
 Source: https://pubmed.ncbi.nlm.nih.gov/26294929/

-The following study investigated the biochemical mechanism of the calming effect of Ylang Ylang essential oil in mice: https://pubmed.ncbi.nlm.nih.gov/29545208/ - with the result that ylang ylang essential oil reduced the phosphorylation of ERK1/2 in both PFC and hippocampus.
-Downregulations of phospho-CREB (p < 0.05) and c-Fos (p < 0.05) were only observed in the hippocampus.
-The essential oil also affected serotonin metabolism in the brain and reduced corticosterone levels in the blood plasma of m-CPP-treated mice.
+The following study investigated the biochemical mechanism of the calming effect of Ylang Ylang essential oil in mice: https://pubmed.ncbi.nlm.nih.gov/29545208/ - with the result that ylang ylang essential oil reduced ERK1/2 phosphorylation in both the PFC and the hippocampus.
+Downregulation of phospho-CREB (p < 0.05) and c-Fos (p < 0.05) was observed only in the hippocampus.
+The essential oil also influenced serotonin metabolism in the brain and reduced corticosterone levels in the blood plasma of m-CPP-treated mice.

 cedar

 The anti-Helicobacter pylori properties of 26 different commercial essential oils were investigated in vitro in the following study.
-Nine essential oils with different anti-Helicobacter activities were selected and phytochemical analyses of the selected essential oils were performed by GC-MS method.
-The phenol red method was used to screen the effect of essential oils on urease activity.
-The most active essential oils were thyme, lemongrass, cedarwood and lemon balm oils.
-The most active was cedarwood oil.
+Nine essential oils with different anti-Helicobacter activities were selected, and phytochemical analyses of the selected essential oils were performed using GC-MS. The phenol red method was used to screen the effect of essential oils on urease activity.
+The most active essential oils were thyme, lemongrass, cedarwood, and lemon balm oils.
+Cedarwood oil was the most active.
 Source: https://pubmed.ncbi.nlm.nih.gov/32013183/

-Further data showed that frankincense, pine needle and geranium essential oils induced apoptosis but did not affect cell cycle progression.
+Further data showed that frankincense, pine needle, and geranium essential oils induced apoptosis but did not affect cell cycle progression.
 Consistent with the in vitro activities, frankincense essential oil was effective in inhibiting tumor growth and inducing tumor cell apoptosis in a human breast cancer mouse model.
-Furthermore, these 3 essential oils modulated the activity of the AMPK/mTOR signaling pathway.
-In conclusion, the present study demonstrated that frankincense, pine needle and geranium essential oils were involved in BC cell progression possibly via the AMPK/mTOR pathway.
+Furthermore, these three essential oils modulated the activity of the AMPK/mTOR signaling pathway.
+In summary, the present study demonstrates that frankincense, pine needle, and geranium essential oils were involved in BC cell progression, possibly via the AMPK/mTOR pathway.
 Source: https://pubmed.ncbi.nlm.nih.gov/29115548/

-The following study sheds light on the effect of pine needle oil in the treatment of Alzheimer's disease/dementia.
-The most common neurodegenerative disease is Alzheimer's disease.
-It is determined by the deposits of amyloid beta peptide, which leads to memory impairment, oxidative stress and neurodegeneration.
-Aromatherapy with essential oils could be a natural treatment option for Alzheimer's disease.
-Therefore, this study aimed to identify the neuroprotective and beneficial effects on the central nervous system of pine needle (Pinus halepensis) essential oil in a rat model of acute amyloid beta toxicity.
-The results suggest that Pinus halepensis pine needle essential oil has beneficial effects on the central nervous system as well as neuroprotective effects and can be considered as a therapeutic tool to attenuate Aβ toxicity and neuronal dysfunction.
+The following study examines the effects of pine needle oil in the treatment of Alzheimer's disease/dementia.
+Alzheimer's disease is the most common neurodegenerative disease.
+It is characterized by the deposition of amyloid-beta peptide, which leads to memory impairment, oxidative stress, and neurodegeneration.
+Aromatherapy with essential oils may represent a natural treatment option for Alzheimer's disease.
+Therefore, this study aimed to identify the neuroprotective and beneficial effects on the central nervous system of pine needle (Pinus halepensis) essential oil in a rat model of acute amyloid-beta toxicity.
+The results suggest that pine needle essential oil from Pinus halepensis has beneficial effects on the central nervous system and neuroprotective effects and can be considered a therapeutic tool for attenuating Aβ toxicity and neuronal dysfunction.
 Source: https://pubmed.ncbi.nlm.nih.gov/30784941/

-In the following article, the anti-tumor activity of Korean pine (Pinus koraiensis) pine needle essential oil on metastatic gastric cancer cells (MGC-803 cell line) and its mechanism were investigated.
-In vitro anti-tumor experiments showed that the oil could significantly inhibit the proliferation and migration of MGC-803 cells, and also arrest the cell cycle in G2/M phase, reduce mitochondrial membrane potential and induce apoptosis.
-The results showed that Korean pine needle essential oil can exert anti-tumor activity via the HIPPO/YAP signaling pathway.
+The following article investigated the anti-tumor activity of Korean pine (Pinus koraiensis) essential oil on metastatic gastric cancer cells (MGC-803 cell line) and its mechanism.
+In vitro anti-tumor experiments showed that the oil could significantly inhibit the proliferation and migration of MGC-803 cells, arrest the cell cycle in the G2/M phase, reduce mitochondrial membrane potential, and induce apoptosis.
+The results demonstrated that Korean pine essential oil can exert anti-tumor activity via the HIPPO/YAP signaling pathway.
 The anti-tumor mechanism of this oil should be further investigated.
 Source: https://pubmed.ncbi.nlm.nih.gov/31731517/

 lemon